 No interested investors with nice amounts

-You would say that growing that fast requires a considerable investment.
-In December, the gentlemen therefore had discussions with various interested investors who had attractive amounts to offer.
-Yet De Koning and Messemaker did not work with any of them..
+Growing so fast, you would say, requires a considerable investment.
+In December, the gentlemen therefore had discussions with various interested investors who had attractive amounts on offer.
+Yet De Koning and Messemaker have not gone into business with any of them..

 From online to Jumbo supermarket and abroad

-The ambitions do not stop at the Dutch language area.
-“At the moment we are already active online in the German market, explains an ambitious De Koning, ,,and we will be on the shelves in German retail within a few months.
-Our attention for this year will go further to the Scandinavian countries and to Austria and Switzerland.
+The ambitions do not stop at the Dutch language area. ,,We are currently already active online in the German market, explains an ambitious De Koning, ,,and we will be on the shelves in German retail within a few months.
+Our attention for this year will continue to be focused on the Scandinavian countries and on Austria and Switzerland.
 In all these countries we will first introduce Verum online and then in the stores..”

-The latest addition to the Verum tribe is a premium product with which Verum wants to conquer the hospitality industry in the future.
+The latest offshoot of the Verum tribe is a premium product with which Verum wants to conquer the catering industry.
 According to De Koning, this Chai variant is really a luxury drink.
-“The combination of online sales, retail and catering is the golden triangle that I believe in, says De Koning.
+“The combination of online sales, retail and catering is the golden triangle I believe in, says De Koning.
 “You develop reputation online, you reach the consumer in retail and you build your brand through the catering industry.rk.”

-Previously, De Koning had the start-up Westlander Bier, which he sold after three years.
-When asked when he plans to sell Verum, he answers with a laugh: “Maybe it is the other way around and we will just buy up the rest of the coffee world!
+De Koning previously owned the startup Westlander Bier, which he sold after three years.
+When asked when he plans to sell Verum, he answers with a smile: ,,Maybe it's the other way around and we'll just buy the rest of the coffee world!
 So there is no lack of ambition..

-Joni Hendrix had an interview with Crispijn de Koning earlier this year for the podcast series Startup Stories.
+Joni Hendrix had an interview with Crispijn de Koning for the podcast series Startup Stories earlier this year.
 Listen to this episodehere†